KamranSattary/ADA_P4_Blog/index.md

 Here, we plotted the Balanced Random Forest Feature Importances.
 On the y-axis are the features sorted by rank (at top being the most important features) and on the x-axis is their respective Mean Importance.
 Around each point, we plotted an error bar equal in length to two $\sigma$ with sigma being the standard deviation of the Gini Importance.

-Here is the top 4 features:
+Here are the top 4 features:
 - `sxpsq`: Primary commodity exports/GPD,squared,
 - `sxpnew`: Primary commodity exports/GPD,
 - `agexp`: Agricultural raw materials exports as percentage of merchandise exports; WDI,